-One advantage of a 401(k) is that a part of your paycheck will be immediately deposited into your retirement savings account, which will provide you with a menu of diverse investing opportunities to select from.
+One advantage of a 401(k) is that a part of your paycheck will be immediately deposited into your retirement savings account, which will provide you with an array of diverse investing opportunities to select from.

-Since standard 401(k) donations are done from pre-tax dollars, you can also reduce your tax bill.
-Another advantage is that most companies donate to the 401(k) by matched contributions.
+Since standard 401(k) savings are done from pre-tax dollars, you can also reduce your tax bill.
+Another advantage is that most companies add to the 401(k) by matched contributions.